Open-STEM/XRPUsersGuide/course/motors.rst

 **set_speed(speed_rpm)**

-The motor attempts to maintain a certain speed in rotations per minute.
+Unlike the Drivetrain object which uses cm/second, the motor objects handle speed in rotations per minute.
-It reads from the encoder to determine the current speed, and adjusts based on a closed-loop controller, which by default is a PID controller.
+They reads from the encoder to determine the current speed, and adjust based on a closed-loop controller, which by default is a PID controller.
 Similarly to set_effort(), the sign of the speed determines the direction of the motor.